econdesousa/Incomp2Mut/README.md

 # Incomp2Mut

-Here we aim to access mutation rates from incompatibility rates.
+Here we aim to assess mutation rates from incompatibility rates obtained through the Mendelian incompatibility approach.
-This work will cover autossomes for duos and trios.
+This work will cover autossomes for familial duos (parent-child) and trios (parents-child).

 ## Related publications
 **Antão-Sousa S, Conde-Sousa E, Gusmão L, Amorim A, Pinto N (2022 submitted)